Apple Cranberry Pie

 - Preheat the oven to 425 degrees F.

-- In a large bowl, toss together the apple slices, cranberries, sugar, corn starch, cinnamon, nutmeg and salt, until evenly coated.
+- In a large bowl, toss together the apple slices, cranberries, sugar, cornstarch, cinnamon, nutmeg and salt, until evenly coated.
 Pour the apples into the pie pan and spread them around evenly.

 - Bake for 20 minutes in the preheated oven, laying a sheet of aluminum foil over the top if it starts to brown too quickly.
 Lower the temperature to 375 degrees F and bake for another 40-45 minutes, until the juices are bubbling and the crust is golden brown.